Executive Assistant Who Accused Cuomo Of Groping Speaks Publicly

-NEW YORK (CBSNewYork) — The woman who filed a criminal complaint against Gov. Andrew Cuomo for groping and fondling her is speaking out.
-She says she went to authorities because he needs to be held accountable.
+NEW YORK (CBSNewYork) — The woman who filed a criminal complaint against Gov. Andrew Cuomo for groping her is speaking out.

 It’s just the latest shoe to drop in the ongoing sexual harassment case against the New York state’s chief executive, CBS2’s Marcia Kramer reported Sunday.